KSSwimmy/StartTheUXDesign-Process-Empathize-Define-And-Ideate/Week5/README.md

 If you're excited to learn more, check out [IDEO’s Design Thinking website](https://designthinking.ideo.com/) for a deeper understanding of how to think like a designer.

+---

+# Explore lots of ideas

+Why should we come up with a lot of ideas?

+- List of ideas is narrowed based on constraints
+- Need to focus on equity
+- Let users test the ideas

+---